lifaon74/observables/README.md

 }
 ```

-**INFO:** You're strongly encouraged to start your work as soon as one Observer register.
+**INFO:** You're strongly encouraged to start your work as soon as one Observer register,
-And stop/clean when no more Observer is observing the Observable.
+and stop/clean when no more Observer is observing the Observable.
 You'll gain in global performance and CPU time optimization.

 **AVOID:**
 ```ts